verma1999/Covid-19/README.md

  I also want to thanks ARSL Tech youtube channel for teaching me some good pieces of stuff which I used in my #project.
  Lots more on the way #bePositive.

+ Download the APP from the link :- www.getjar.mobi/mobile/980181/Covid-Updates

  And feel free to contribute to my project